f3dd3rn/voodoo-app/README.md

 # voodoo-app
-Create multiple voodoo puppets and either mollycoddle or torture them - you decide.
+Create multiple voodoo doll and either mollycoddle or torture them - you decide.